Data-Sci-2021/Linguistic-reflection-of-perceived-symptom-controllability/final_report.md

 workbench UI, has been and continues to be funded in part through Carnegie Mellon University, in particular by grants from the National Science Foundation and the Office of Naval Research.
-I used LightSide to tag and calculate frequency of the word “control” as verb and noun, respectively.
+I used LightSide to tag and calculate the frequency of the word “control” as verb and noun, respectively.

 ## 2.3 Data analysis in R

-Linear mixed effects model was used explore the relationship between linguistic features and controllability score at 8 weeks.
-Participant ID was used as random effect.
+Linear mixed-effects model was used to explore the relationship between linguistic features and controllability score at 8 weeks.
+Participant ID was used as a random effect.
 Potential covariates are age, education, employment, marriage status, and race.
-Didn’t include race or ethinicity due to lack of variations.
+Didn’t include race or ethnicity due to a lack of variations.

-Potential Fixed effects are baseline controllability score, total number of words in the post, words per sentence, and the percentage of word or punctuation categories of the total number of words in the posts for one symptom, including 4 summary language variables analytical thinking, clout \[confidence\], authenticity, and emotional tone), 3 general descriptor categories (words per sentence, percent of target words captured by the dictionary, and percent of words in the text that are longer than six letters), 21 standard linguistic dimensions (e.g., percentage of words in the text that are pronouns, articles, auxiliary verbs, etc.), 41 word categories tapping psychological constructs (e.g., affect, cognition, biological processes, drives), 6 personal concern categories (e.g., work, home, leisure activities), 5 informal language markers (assents, fillers, swear words, netspeak), and 12 punctuation categories (periods, commas, etc)
+Potential Fixed effects are baseline controllability score, the total number of words in the post, words per sentence, and the percentage of word or punctuation categories of the total number of words in the posts for one symptom, for example, percentage of words in the text that are pronouns, articles, auxiliary verbs.

-Based on the [preliminary bivariate correlation test](https://github.com/Data-Sci-2021/Linguistic-reflection-of-perceived-symptom-controllability/blob/main/images/Bivariate%20correlation-1.png), we have candidate predictors, including baseline controllability score, total number of words, symptom word category, “controlled” words category, “controlNN” word category (where patient used word control as noun),anx (“anxiety” word category),“feel” word category, “body” word category, “ingest” word category, “focuspresent” word category, “money” word category, “informal” word category, “nonflu”(nonfluency) word category, “negate” word category, “discrep”(discrepancy) word category, “certain” word category, “Analytic”, Sixltr (words more than six letters) word category, prep (prepositions) word category.
-I used full opinionated approach with iterative forward selection on candidate linguistic features to obtain final model 1.
+Based on the [preliminary bivariate correlation test](https://github.com/Data-Sci-2021/Linguistic-reflection-of-perceived-symptom-controllability/blob/main/images/Bivariate%20correlation-1.png), we have candidate predictors, including baseline controllability score, the total number of words, symptom word category, “controlled” words category, “controlNN” word category (where the patient used word control as a noun), anx (“anxiety” word category), “feel” word category, “body” word category, “ingest” word category, “focuspresent” word category, “money” word category, “informal” word category, “nonflu”(nonfluency) word category, “negate” word category, “discrep”(discrepancy) word category, “certain” word category, “Analytic”, Sixltr (words more than six letters) word category, prep (prepositions) word category.
+I used a full opinionated approach with iterative forward selection on candidate linguistic features to obtain final model 1.

 I also used principle components analysis on all the linguistic features to extract the underlying constructs and use linear mixed effect model to structure the relationship between principle components and controllability at 8 weeks.
-Principle componnets are chosen if their eigen values are more than 1.
+Principle components are chosen if their eigenvalues are more than 1.
 I used iterative backward elimination to select principle components to be included in the final model 2.

-I compared final model 1 and 2 based on AIC and BIC.
+I compared final models 1 and 2 based on AIC and BIC.

 ## 2.4 Results